bytecodealliance/cargo-component/docs/design/registries.md

 interpreted as wit external packages only; `regex` and `transcoder` are not imported automatically as in the previous example.

-The resulting type for this component will the same as the previous example, but it will also export a `parse` function of type `(string) -> result<_, string>` as specified in the world.
+The resulting type for this component will be the same as the previous example, but it will also export a `parse` function of type `(string) -> result<_, string>` as specified in the world.